ommohan/YFINANCE_Market/README.md

 **4)No retry or caching for API calls :-**
 If yfinance fails due to rate limits or network issues, the app returns an error.
 No fallback or retry mechanism is in place.

+## Extension Q & A:-

+**How would this scale to handle 10 tickers concurrently?**
+Use asyncio.gather() or FastAPI in as a background tasks to fetch multiple tickers in parallel.For heavy workloads like **Celery** and **Redis** which manages concurrently safely

+**How would you avoid API rate limits?**
+Implenent cahce for current resulting and switches or rotate diffrent api keys against rate loss also if required then use safe proxy pool

+**What’s the first architectural change you'd make for production?**
+Replace SQLite with PostgreSQL for better concurrency and scalability,flexiblity.
+Add structured logging, error monitoring (e.g., Sentry), and deploy with Docker with Gunicorn or uvicorn for reverse proxy

+**What’s a trading-related pitfall of using this setup as-is?**
+The system lacks real-time guarantees — hourly data may be outdated for live trading.
+There's no validation, alerting, or protection against or missing data, which could lead to poor trading decisions.